reverbdotcom/reverb-magento/README.md

 ## Features

 * Create new listings on Reverb from Magento products (limitation: does not sync category yet)
-* Sync updates for price/inventory from Magento to Reverb
+* Sync updates for inventory from Magento to Reverb. (soon: Price/title sync can be turned on optionally)
 * Sync orders from Reverb to Magento
 * Sync shipping number from Magento to Reverb
 * Sync images from Magento to Reverb (create only)